 A check will be issued directly to the scholarship recipient once all conditions are satisfied.

-The KAA reserves the right to not award the scholarship and to waive irregularities as well as determine the amount of the scholarship.
+The KAA reserves the right to not award the scholarship and to waive irregularities.

-All other things being deemed equal the application received first will receive preference as will those that have not recieved a prior scholarship.
+All other things being deemed equal, the application received first will receive preference.

 Information provided beyond what is requested on the Application Form will not be evaluated.